-My first experience with meeting a professional wrestler occured 15 years ago.
+My first experience with meeting a professional wrestler occurred 15 years ago.

 I was a moody 12 year old kid sitting in the back of his father’s car dreading another trip to the mall.
 I’m sure I had my Gameboy Advance and portable CD Player with me, important tools to help pass the time.